• Skip to main content

 We can’t avoid these.
 And many of us don’t want to.
 We thrive on variety and enjoy the adrenalin rush of a tight deadline, a new and exciting project coming unexpectedly.

 The trick is not to let these derail us completely.
-To do what we need to do, then go back to our regular creative habits as quickly as possible.
+To do what we need to do, then gentle return to our regular creative habits as soon as we’re able to.

 My reset routine grew out of necessity.